Michael Ryan (baseball): Career

 Ryan signed a minor league contract with the Los Angeles Angels of Anaheim on February 4, 2010.
 The contract included an invitation to spring training.
 He was called up from the minors on May 7, 2010.

 In November 2011, he signed a minor league contract with the Pittsburgh Pirates to be a player/coach.
 In January 2013, he was named the manager for the 2013 West Virginia Power.
 In January 2015, Ryan was named as the manager for the Pirates' High-A affiliate the Bradenton Marauders.
 In December 2016, Ryan was named as the manager for the Pirates' AA affiliate the Altoona Curve.

+In 2026, he was named as the bench coach for the Hartford Yard Goats the Double-A affiliate of the Colorado Rockies.